launchdarkly/android-client-sdk/README.md

    ldClient.identify(user);
 	```

-## ProGuard Config
+## ProGuard/R8 Config

-If you're using ProGuard, the configuration for the Android SDK should
+If you're using ProGuard or R8, the configuration for the Android SDK
-be automatically included from the `aar` artifact.
-If this is not the
+should be automatically included from the `aar` artifact.
+If this is
-case for your build please include the Proguard configuration lines from
+not the case for your build please include the Proguard configuration
+lines from
 [`consumer-proguard-rules.pro`](launchdarkly-android-client/consumer-proguard-rules.pro)
 into your proguard file.